FediSalhi/AStarAlgorithm/README.md

 This project is a C++ implementation of the algorithm.
 Given a 2D grid, start point, and a goal point, the algorithm generates a path connecting the two points and avoiding the obstacles.
 The grid should contains at exactly one start point and one goal point. `grid1.txt`, `grid2.txt`, and `grid3.txt` files contain examples of 2D grids that can be used for the algorithm.
 The start point, goal point, and the obstacles are represented on the grid using 'S', 'G', and '|', respectively.
 In the generates solution, the path will represented by '*' character.

 There are 3 classes in the project:
-- `Grid`: Reads the grid from a text file and check if it is a valid grid (e.g. a grid that does not contain a goal point is not a valid grid).
+- `Grid`: Reads the grid from a text file and checks if it is a valid grid (e.g. a grid that does not contain a goal point is not a valid grid).
 - `Node`: A node is point from the grid (i.e has x and y coordinates) that has a g, h, and f values.
 Refer to https://en.wikipedia.org/wiki/A*_search_algorithm to understand what these values are used for.
 - `AStarSearch` This class contains the main search algorithm and some helper methods.

 ## Build and Run
 The algorithm only use the STL library.
 Make sure that you have cmake and g++ installed in your machine before building the project.
-You can check them with using:
+You can check them using:
 ```
 cmake --version
 g++ --version